SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Compilation for Hybrid Modular Quantum Systems

+\paragraph{Qubit Allocation} We employ a modified version of SABRE to perform qubit allocation in the elaboration stage.
+Specifically, we parallelize the SABRE routing algorithm and add constraints to maintain correctness when applied to a stratified quantum circuit with inter-module gates.

+As noted earlier, the only non-parallelizable task during elaboration is the placement of inter-module gates.
+To account for this, we introduce a serial stage (\cref{fig:elaborate_nearest}) between the parallel layout and routing passes that greedily places gates on the nearest valid inter-module edge.
+We choose a greedy policy because inter-module gates are more restrictive to place and experience substantially higher error rates ~\cite{smith_2022_chiplets}.
+These gates are then \emph{pinned}, imposing an additional constraint on qubit routing.
+To forbid SABRE from modifying inter-module SWAPs, we specialize the gate sets permitted to operated across modules to only inter-module SWAPs, forcing SABRE to error out if it attempts to place illegal gates.
+In addition, we extend SABRE's cost heuristic to weigh the low-fidelity couplings with higher costs, discouraging it from placing illegal gates on the higher-error inter-module links.

-The remaining compilation stages of basis translation and circuit optimization can be easily parallelized at the chiplet granularity, as shown in Figure~\ref{fig:elaborate_translation}.
-Basis translation, in particular, is embarrassingly parallel, as every gate can be translated independently from every other gate.
-Meanwhile, as discussed in Section~\ref{sec:background}, optimization algorithms already employ partitioning and parallelization to create tractable subproblems from intractably large circuits, facilitating a smaller problem space, lower memory usage, and faster performance.
-In modular quantum architectures, we physically motivate partitions through the natural chiplet boundaries, enabling us to reap the same resource and performance benefits of partitioning without compromising on solution quality.
+\paragraph{Parallel Translation and Optimization} The remaining compilation stages of basis translation and circuit optimization can be easily parallelized at the module granularity (\cref{fig:elaborate_translation}).
+Basis translation, in particular, is embarrassingly parallel.
+Meanwhile, as discussed in \cref{sec:background}, optimization algorithms already employ partitioning and parallelization to create tractable subproblems from intractably large circuits.
+Partitioning through natural module boundaries enables us to reap the same resource and performance benefits of partitioning without compromising on solution quality.